-Cartesia (Voice AI) vs OpenAI releases new voice models for more natural live conversations: Which Voice & Audio Tool Is Better for ai/ml engineers, developers building real-time voice assistant applications?
+Cartesia (Voice AI) vs OpenAI releases new voice models for more natural live conversations: Which Voice & Audio Tool Is Better for ai/ml engineers, ai application developers?

 Cartesia (Voice AI) and OpenAI releases new voice models for more natural live conversations both appear in Voice & Audio.
 Cartesia (Voice AI) focuses on Customer service chatbots and voice assistants.
 OpenAI releases new voice models for more natural live conversations focuses on Developers building real-time voice assistant applications.